martelo11/WiFi-Range-Extender/README.md

 4. **Compile and Upload**

-   Open `WifiRangeExtender-NAPT-JSON-API.ino` in the Arduino IDE and upload it to your board.
+   Open `WifiRangeExtender.ino` in the Arduino IDE and upload it to your board.

 ## 📁 File Overview

-- `WifiRangeExtender-NAPT-JSON-API.ino` – Main sketch.
+- `WifiRangeExtender.ino` – Main sketch.
 - `secrets.example.h` – Template for secrets file.
 - `secrets.h` – Your personal credentials (not tracked by Git).
 - `init_secrets.sh` – Shell script to auto-generate `secrets.h`.